moby/moby/docs/security/security.md

 The best practice for users would be to remove all capabilities except those explicitly required for their processes.

+Linux kernel versions since 4.3 allow Docker to grant capabilities to container processes running as a non root user.
+This adds an extra layer of protection as the process can then be denied access to be able to write files belonging to the root uid, for example.
+User namespaces also allow capabilities to be granted to processes that are effectively non root, but these capabilities are limited to resources created in the user namespace, so they have limitations.

 ## Other kernel security features

 Capabilities are just one of the many security features provided by